 4. Former Bailbrook Mission Church, Bath, Somerset

 This former mission church was opened in July 1892 for the local Robertson jam orchard workers.

 Its 30-foot lantern tower, lancet windows with intersecting tracery and hand-coloured glass make it a particularly elaborate example of a Tin Tabernacle.

 It’s now a private residence nicknamed ‘Our Lady of Crinkly Tins’.

 5. Church of the Ascension, Bedmond, Hertfordshire

-This tin church is almost unique as it is one of only 2 that boasts a spire and a bell.
+This tin church is almost unique as it is one of only two boasting a spire and a bell.